Mauricio Dubon Player Props: Astros vs. Rockies

 Mauricio Dubon At The Plate

-- Among qualified batters in baseball, his batting average ranks 20th, his on-base percentage ranks 108th, and he is 94th in the league in slugging.

-- In 75.8% of his 66 games this season, Dubon has picked up at least one hit.
-He's also had 20 multi-hit games.

-- He has gone deep in 6.1% of his games this year, and 1.5% of his trips to the plate.
+- He has hit a long ball in 6.0% of his games this season, and 1.4% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.